fastforwardlabs/mdffreport18/src/02-methodology.md

   <img src="figures/cosinesim_zmap.gif" style="max-width: 360px;" />
 </figure>

-All we’ve done is to multiply _Z_ to both the document representation and the label representations, and then maximize the cosine similarity over the label set, as before.
+All we’ve done is multiply _Z_ to both the document representation and the label representations, and then maximize the cosine similarity over the label set, as before.

 So where does this “large vocabulary of words” come from?
 One approach (used by the Hugging Face team) is to leverage the fact that w2v (and other popular open-source word embeddings) is trained on a massive corpus of text.
 Most publicly released word representations are ordered by word frequency, with the most common words at the “top” and rare words at the “bottom.”
 This means that you can quickly identify a large vocabulary of the most frequently used words _in that corpus_.